Java Collections Framework

 The AbstractCollection, AbstractSet, AbstractList, AbstractSequentialList and AbstractMap classes provide skeletal implementations of the core collection interfaces, to minimize the effort required to implement them.

-The following legacy classes defined by java.util has been discussed in previous tutorial:
+The following legacy classes defined by java.util have been discussed in previous tutorial:

 |SN||Classes with Description|